CaioCamatta/sol-script/README.md

 ```

 #### Example

-For the statement `print 2+3-4;`, the scanner would parse the following Abstract Syntax Tree:
+When parsing `print 2+3-4;`, the following Abstract Syntax Tree would be produced:

 ```
 Source(numberOfStatements=1)